sitepoint-editors/sp-postcss-fin/README.md

 # Intro to postCSS
-GitHub Repository for SitePoint Premium video on getting started with postCSS.
+GitHub Repository for SitePoint article - A primer on postcss-cssnext.

 #### Technologies used in this boilerplate:
 * [GulpJS](http://gulpjs.com/)